John V. Roach: Career

 In January 1977, he presented the original TRS-80 prototype to Tandy’s CEO Charles Tandy and Radioshack’s president Lewis Kornfeld.
 At just under $600, the TRS-80 quickly became the best-selling personal computer on the market.
 To write the software code for the TRS-80, Tandy hired eventual Microsoft co-founders Bill Gates and Paul Allen.

 Roach became RadioShack’s executive vice president in 1978.
-He was appointed chief operating officer in 1980.

-In 1983, he was named chief executive and chairman of Tandy, two positions he held until he retired in 1999.
+Tandy's computer success helped Roach become CEO in 1981.
+In 1983 he was named chief executive and chairman of Tandy, two positions he held until 1999.
+After leaving Tandy, Roach briefly served as CEO of Justin Industries before retiring.

 In the 1990s, Roach also served as chairman of Texas Christian University’s board of trustees.
 In this role, he helped to double the university’s endowment to more than $1 billion and built a technology center.
 In 2007, the John V. Roach Honors College was endowed in his honor at Texas Christian University.